 - Describe service intensity levels for each ECSII domain.

 - Use the ECSII to create a service plan based on wraparound service plan concepts as well as any other team-based treatment planning processes.

 To access online ECSII trainings visit AACAP's online store.
-Please note that purchases are non-transferable and all modules must be completed by the owner of the account.
+Please note that purchases are non-transferable.
+Each trainee must create their own account profile and be the same person completing the training.

-For more detailed information and to obtain a quote for an in person ECSII training, please contact AACAP's Clinical Practice Program Manager at firstname.lastname@example.org .
+For more details and/or to and to obtain a quote for an in person ECSII training, please contact AACAP's Clinical Practice Program Manager at email@example.com .